handsontable/handsontable/docs/next/guides/integrate-with-vue/vue-custom-editor-example.md

 [[toc]]

 You can declare a custom editor for the `HotTable` component either by declaring it as a class and passing it to the Handsontable options, or create an editor component.

-Since version 5.1.0 of the Vue wrapper, you can declare a custom editor for the `HotTable` component and use it many times and with different props.
+You can use it many times and with different props.
 To differenciate between editor instances pass a `key` attribute.

 ## Declaring an editor as a class